 15 May 2015

-Taiwanese rookie actress Esther Yang has quite the affinity with Singapore—or rather, with the popular actors here.
+Taiwanese actress Esther Yang has quite the affinity with Singapore—or rather, with the popular actors here.

 So far, she has come into contact with two of the hottest male stars in Singapore.
-Her role as local actor Pierre Png’s bubbly fiancee in the recent drama Life is Beautiful happens to be the meatiest role in her career so far, and her first onscreen kiss was also given to the latter.
-Esther has also collaborated in the Taiwanese television film, Forgotten, with local hunk Christopher Lee, and is even managed under the same agency in Taiwan.
+Her role as local actor Pierre Png’s bubbly fiancee in the 2015 drama Life is Beautiful happened to be the meatiest role in her career back then, and her first onscreen kiss was also given to the latter.
+Esther has also collaborated in the Taiwanese television film, Forgotten, with local hunk Christopher Lee.

 The pixie-faced actress debuted through commercials when she was merely 15 years old, and has since won the Taiwanese audience over with her bright and natural performances in dramas such as Love, Now.